 Choosing the right weighing tools for your classroom can be challenging.
-Education scales and school scales have to be versatile enough to accommodate various levels and curricular, and give you the flexibility to change experiments or add new ones.
+Educational weighing scales and balances have to be versatile enough to accommodate various levels and curricular, and give you the flexibility to change experiments or add new ones.
 And of course, all of that has to be done on a tight budget.
 It can also be difficult to evaluate how complex the product must be, depending on your students’ abilities and learning needs.
 Should you use the same weighing balance for chemistry and physics classes?
 Are analytical balance models for college classrooms only, or can AP classes make use of them?
 This post takes a look at the various scales and balances that can be used for educational classes, and how they can compliment your classrooms.

 Triple beam balances are a staple in many classrooms thanks to a sturdy design that allows students to be curious without risking breaking the balance.
 Being mechanical, there is no electronic component that can be shorted or damaged, and it is highly resistant to spills, overloads and other accidents (still, ensure your students know proper weighing etiquette, and try not to test these limits).
 Mechanical balances can even help to perform density and specific gravity measurements, ensuring that you get more experiments and longer use out of it.